tautaus/learning-note/CPP notes/Concurrency.md

 ### Initialization

-What will happen when 2 threads arrive at the initialization of static variable concurrently?
+What will happen when 2 threads arrive at the initializat ion of static variable concurrently?

 C++ 03 leaves lots of UB’s.
 Since C++ 11, the static initialization will automatically block the other threads when they arrive after a thread arrives and unblock them after a thread finish.